 Now one of the most sacred sites in Myanmar, the ancient sculptures here are by the cult of Mahayana Buddhists.
 As most Burmese now practice Theravada Buddhism these images and sculptures are unique and distinct from others here.
 Donations from the Chinese, Japanese, and other Asian countries including some Muslim communities to the cave had made this cave one of the most versatile and art-rich caves in the whole Myanmar region.

 One of the major attractions here in Pindaya Caves is also the images of the Bhisakkaguru tradition dating up to the 18th century.
 These images are unique in the styling of different facial parts and hair of the constituents.
 One can find these images completely different from other ones in Burma.

-This 490 feet long cave with a well-worn path is a unique and sacred experience for the visitors.
+This 490-foot-long cave with a well-worn path is a unique and sacred experience for visitors.
 Once inside the cave, you can feel an abundance of positive energy and a sense of fulfillment.
 While some believe that these caves can lead their way up to Bagan, you can undoubtedly try navigating them yourself.